triggermesh/docs/docs/guides/doingatransformation.md

 sequentially applied to incoming CloudEvents.
 In this guide, we will create a simple flow (a.k.a Bridge) with an event producer and a transformation to see the declarative syntax that is used for modifying events.

-!!!
-Info "Prerequisites"
+!!! tip
-    You need a working TriggerMesh platform installation.
-See the [installation steps](installation.md).
     You can verify that the API is available with the following command:

     ```console
     $ kubectl get crd transformations.flow.triggermesh.io
     NAME                                  CREATED AT
     transformations.flow.triggermesh.io   2021-10-06T09:01:40Z
+    ```

+    You can also explore the API specification with:
+    ```console
+    $ kubectl explain transformation
     ```

 ![](../assets/images/transformation.png)